Some of the links in this post may be affiliate links.

 You can pot it up into its own pot after this, or leave it in the pot that you propagated it in.

 Do you have a ZZ plant?
 It is a must have in any houseplant collection!
-Comment with your thoughts below!
+Don’t miss my blog post on ZZ plant varieties, and comment with your thoughts below!